MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop2/home.md

 # Second Virtual Workshop on Multi-Project CI/CD

-Abstract submission is open until November 22, 2024
+Abstract submission has been extended to November 29, 2024 {: .notice}
-{: .notice}

 The Multi-ProjectDevOps project was founded to establish best practices for